SpaceX launches US, Russia, UAE astronauts to space station

 Nearly 80 spectators from the United Arab Emirates watched from the launch site as astronaut Sultan al-Neyadi — only the second Emirati to fly to space — blasted off on his six-month mission.

-Half a world away in Dubai and elsewhere across the UAE, schools and offices planned to broadcast the launch live.
+Half a world away in Dubai and elsewhere across the UAE, schools and offices broadcast the launch live.

 Also riding the Dragon capsule that’s due at the space station on Friday: NASA’s Stephen Bowen, a retired Navy submariner who logged three space shuttle flights, and Warren “Woody” Hoburg, a former research scientist at Massachusetts Institute of Technology and space newbie, and Andrei Fedyaev, a space rookie who’s retired from the Russian Air Force.